 Co-Chairs: Debbie Abrahams MP, Baroness Sally Greengross and Edward Argar MP

 Officers: Jim Fitzpatrick MP, John Pugh MP, Oliver Colville MP, Alec Shelbrooke MP and Dr James Davies MP

 You can join the distribution list and be invited to future APPG meetings by emailing firstname.lastname@example.org

 2016 APPG Inquiry

-Dementia Rarely Travels Alone: living with dementia and other conditions - report launch
+Dementia Rarely Travels Alone: living with dementia and other conditions

-This inquiry has brought to light the scale of difficulty faced by people living with dementia and other health conditions.
+This inquiry brought to light the scale of difficulty faced by people living with dementia and other health conditions.
 Despite significant progress to deliver integrated care services and support, the health and social system frequently treats conditions in isolation so that people with dementia and other health conditions receive disjointed, substandard care and treatment.
 Key findings from the report include:

 - 7 in 10 people living with dementia are also living with another medical condition.
 The severity of someone’s dementia can have consequences on their ability to manage their other conditions

 - The current health and care system is fragmented and does not have the capacity to manage the complexity of these multiple conditions.
 Conditions are often treated in isolation from one another which can lead to disjointed care and confusion with medication management.
 It can also result in avoidable hospital admissions